-To the friend who couldn’t make it… one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love, in my “Pied a terre”.
+To my friend who couldn’t make it, one day, if you go to Paris, think of me, happy and the best version of myself, living and hopefully in love in my Pied á Terre.